leniquenoralez/computer-science-self-study-plan/README.md

 - Evernote
 - Pens (Multicolor)
 - Sketch Book
-- Whiterboard(If Can find a decent affordable one)*
+- Whiterboard(If I Can find a decent affordable one)*

 ## Introduction To Programming